 Linens and Napkins

-There are a wide variety of table linen styles and fabrications out there—pick the ones that suit your overall wedding theme the best, and don't be afraid to mix and match.
-We love the sequins, stripes, honeycomb, and damask designs.
+There are a wide variety of table linen styles and fabrications out there—pick the ones that suit your overall wedding theme and style the best, and don't be afraid to mix and match.
+We love sequined, striped, honeycomb, and damask designs.

 Dinnerware, Flatware, and Barware

 How else would your guests be able to eat and drink?
-Don’t forget chargers and serving plates, forks, knives, spoons, red and white wine glasses, water glasses, champagne flutes, highball glasses, rock glasses, and coffee mugs.
+When it comes to thinking about what to rent for your wedding, don’t forget chargers and serving plates, forks, knives, spoons, red and white wine glasses, water glasses, champagne flutes, highball glasses, rock glasses, and coffee mugs.
 And maybe something extra special for those signature drinks like mason jars.

-Fresh, lush flowers will go a long way to make your big day look amazing, but what do you put them all in?
+Fresh, lush flowers will go a long way to make your big day look amazing, but what do you put them in?
 That’s where your florist comes in.
-Opt to rent arches, aisle marker stands, vases, vessels, votives, lanterns, candelabras, etc.
+Many florists provide rental items to support their arrangements.
+Opt to rent arches, aisle marker stands, vases, vessels, votive candles, lanterns, candelabras, etc.

-Give your guests a quiet area to rest their feet.
-Arrange a family room layout with vintage couches, armchairs, coffee table, maybe a rug, and more.
+Give your guests a quiet area to rest their feet and chat.
+Arrange a family room layout with vintage couches, armchairs, coffee tables, maybe a rug, and more.

-Talk to your vendors (particularly your caterer) about other types of rentals you might need.
-For example, bartenders need coolers for cocktails to reach the perfect temperature, and the catering staff needs pitchers to refill water glasses.
+Talk to your vendors (particularly your caterer) about other types of items you might need to add to your wedding rental checklist.
+For example, bartenders need coolers for cocktails to reach the perfect temperature, your waitstaff may need pitchers to serve drinks, and if you’re hosting a buffet or family-style meal, you’ll need serving dishes and more.